Skip to content

 Property values are essential information in Colorado, especially when buying or selling property.
 The value is based on many factors and will change over time due to the economic climate and market.
 Fair market value (FMV) is the yardstick used when comparing properties of similar age, size, and condition.
 The FMV can also help indicate property prices in an area or specific neighborhood.

-Factors that Determine Property Values in Colorado
+What Factors Determine Property Values in Colorado

 The following factors explain the property value differences in Colorado: